Detailed guide on creating and managing agents within the CrewAI framework.

 : Rate limiting for API callsmax_retry_limit

-: Retries on error
+: Retries on errorallow_code_execution

 : Must be True to run codecode_execution_mode